sopacha/fastapi/README.md

 - Working with query parameters for filtering and searching
 - Implementing relationships between tables in SQLAlchemy
 - Designing and handling a voting/like system
+- Database migrations with Alembic
+- Understanding and configuring CORS in FastAPI

 ## 🚀 Current Status
 Right now, the API supports: